Feldspar: Plagioclase feldspars

-Intermediate compositions of plagioclase feldspar also may exsolve to two feldspars of contrasting composition during cooling, but diffusion is much slower than in alkali feldspar, and the resulting two-feldspar intergrowths typically are too fine-grained to be visible with optical microscopes.
-The immiscibility gaps in the plagioclase solid solutions are complex compared to the gap in the alkali feldspars.
-The play of colors visible in some feldspar of labradorite composition is due to very fine-grained exsolution lamellae known as Bøggild intergrowth.
+Intermediate compositions of exsolve to two feldspars of contrasting composition during cooling, but diffusion is much slower than in alkali feldspar, and the resulting two-feldspar intergrowths typically are too fine-grained to be visible with optical microscopes.
+The immiscibility gaps in plagioclase solid solutions are more complex than those in alkali feldspars.
+The play of colours visible in some feldspar of labradorite composition is due to very fine-grained exsolution lamellae known as Bøggild intergrowth.
 The specific gravity in the plagioclase series increases from albite (2.62) to anorthite (2.72–2.75).

 Structure

 The structure of a feldspar crystal is based on aluminosilicate tetrahedra.
 Each tetrahedron consists of an aluminium or silicon ion surrounded by four oxygen ions.
 Each oxygen ion, in turn, is shared by a neighbouring tetrahedron to form a three-dimensional network.
 The structure can be visualized as long chains of aluminosilicate tetrahedra, sometimes described as crankshaft chains because their shape is kinked.
 Each crankshaft chain links to neighbouring crankshaft chains to form a three-dimensional network of fused four-member rings.
-The structure is open enough for cations (typically sodium, potassium, or calcium) to fit into the structure and provide charge balance.
+The structure is open enough for cations, typically sodium, potassium, or calcium, to fit into it and provide charge balance.